Eric-Vignola/rig/README.md

 but could be ported to any application built with a Python interpreter.

 ## Examples

+The *_examples* folder contains scripts you can run directly from your script editor to get a feel for how the language works.
+And if you're just curious, scratch the surface by expanding the sections below!

 <details>
 <p>
    <summary>connect/disconnect/set attributes on nodes</summary>